barumau/pandunia/eng/trabaxe_neteloke.md

 You can edit the file in Microsoft Excel, LibreOffice Calc, other spreadsheet tools and text editors.

-## Downloading source texts

-Most of the textual contents of this website are stored in a version control system that is hosted by GitHub in [here](https://github.com/barumau/pandunia).
-The system maintains [change history](https://github.com/barumau/pandunia/commits/master), [list of contributors](https://github.com/barumau/pandunia/graphs/contributors) and other things.
-You can get started with GitHub by reading their [guides](https://guides.github.com/).

-GitHub offers two ways to download the contents of the version repository.
-Click the button that reads "Clone or download".

-1. You can download it as a ZIP file.
-    * In this case you can send the files that you have updated by email to risto@pandunia.info
-2. If you are used to programming, you can clone the repository with Git.
-    * In this case you can create a _pull request_ in GitHub.

-## Writing in Markdown syntax

-Contents of Pandunia website is written in plain-text using Markdown format.
-Markdown is a light-weight and easy-to-use syntax that is perfectly readable in plain-text.
-Read description of the Markdown syntax [here](https://guides.github.com/features/mastering-markdown/) or [here](https://daringfireball.net/projects/markdown/syntax).

-## Preview changes locally

-Pandunia website uses Markdown-based content management system called [Up](http://twisty.org/post/up) for displaying the contents.
-You don't need to install it locally.

-Instead you can use [MDwiki](http://dynalon.github.io/mdwiki/).
-Just copy mdwiki.html to the same folder where pandunia texts are (index.md, navigation.md and the rest), double-click mdwiki.html to open it in your browser and you're ready!

 ## Translating

 ### Source language

 English version is the original version of the site.
 Translate to your language from the English version if possible!
-Otherwise use another language that is up-to-date and complete.
+Otherwise use another language version that is up-to-date and complete.

 ### What to translate first?